donphi/dodo/docs/tidy-tree-visualization.md

 ### Components

 - **TidyTree.tsx**: The main component that renders the tree visualization using D3.js
+- **TidyTreeButtons.tsx**: A specialized button component for TidyTree that provides export functionality
 - **Integration with dashboard**: The component is integrated into the dashboard's view options alongside the existing 2D and 3D force graph visualizations

 ### Data Structure